btquanto/jekyll_mon_cahier/about.md

 ## Permalink

-The `permalink` setting in `_config.yml` is set to `/:year/:month/:day/:title.html`, which is different from Jekyll's default setting.
-The default setting is `/:category/:year/:month/:day/:title.html`, will cause Disqus comments loses when changing the post's category.
+The `permalink` setting in `_config.yml` is set to `/:year/:month/:day/:title:output_ext`, which is different from Jekyll's default setting.
+The default setting `/:category/:year/:month/:day/:title.html` will cause Disqus comments loses when changing the post's category.

+You may change `permalink` with care.
+The current setting will generate urls ending with `.html`, which some do not like.
+However, it ensures the page working well under many HTTP server without any further configuration.

 # Author